Students

 Area 1 Opportunities: Service to BCHS, Parish or Faith Community

-• Mass Set-up Help: Feb.
-19 (Wednesday) Help set up for Mass!
-Join us on Wednesday morning to set up for Mass in the main gym at 7:15!
+• Liturgy Set-up Help: April 18 (Friday) Help set up for Good Friday liturgy!
+Join us in the main gym at 7:15 am!
 We are offering one half hour of service for each week you are able to make it.

-• Trojan Tots Service: After school each day: see Ms. Katra in guidance for more information!
+• Trojan Tots Service: After school each day: Sign Up Here

 • Tutoring - Peer Tutor Club: If you are in National Honors Society/Spanish National Honors Society/SUMMA, if you need service hours, or if you just want to help your fellow classmates, then you can join the Peer Tutor Club!
 Fill out the survey and someone from Guidance will contact you when someone is looking for a tutor.
 Email Ms. Katra (skatra@bishopchatard.org) for more details.